Border-free Europe unravels as migrant crisis hits record day

 ”You will meet with people who have been deceived.
 You will be met with temper and aggression,” he told them.

-In Serbia, buses took migrants from a makeshift camp in the northern town of Kanjiza to around a kilometer from the border.
+In Serbia, buses took migrants from a makeshift camp in the northern town of Kanjiza to around a kilometre from the border.
 Discarded blankets and shoes littered the area.

 In the south, on the border with Macedonia, aid workers said authorities had sped up migration procedures and a train was taking many directly to the Hungarian border, bypassing Belgrade, where a park previously inundated with migrants was rapidly emptying as they headed for the border.